 • Women who are pregnant (women should avoid getting pregnant for at least one month after getting the MMR vaccine)

-• Those with immunosuppression, such as receiving chemotherapy or steroids, or those with advanced AIDS (note that HIV positive status alone is not a contraindication)
+• Those with immunosuppression, such as receiving chemotherapy or steroids, or those with advanced AIDS (note that HIV positive status alone is not a reason why you should not get the MMR vaccine)

 • Those with tuberculosis